hannahtager/hannahtager.github.io/aboutme.md

 subtitle: A little bit about Hannah
 ---

-I am a senior history major at Williams college currently enrolled in My name is Inigo Montoya.
-I have the following qualities:
+I am a senior history major at Williams college currently enrolled in Electronic Textiles!
+Learn a little bit about me by seeing [what books I read](https://www.goodreads.com/user/show/15065927-hannah-tager) and [which songs I listen to!](https://sites.williams.edu/wcfm/)

-- I rock a great mustache
+Comment a song of book below that you think I should check out next!
+And make sure to check my website often to see what sewing projects I'm working on.

-- I'm extremely loyal to my family
+**Three Boring Facts About Moi**

-What else do you need?
+1. I am right handed

-### my history
+2. I like pasta

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+3. I know more than ten people